nardoz-dev/WINDAS/README.md

 Then there are two process that are running fully on the device itself :
 * the process of the automatic system which need to compare the value read from the sensor with the threshold.
-* trigger logic of the motor - once is received the message command from the webapp So that the network latency does not influence the capability of the device.
+* trigger logic of the motor - once is received the message command from the webapp.
+So that the network latency does not influence the capability of the device.

 ### Cloud Computing